-- Content: Each of you will be able to locate diverse, quality literature to teach for a variety of purposes. - Instruction: Each of you will apply how to pair strong, engaging, and creative strategies and activities with texts, and how to combine texts and activities to push student learning and create opportunities for students to respond to the local and global issues in the texts - Assessment: Each of you will create a variety of benchmark assessment opportunities for students of various learning styles - Reflection and Professionalism: Each of you will practice writing and presenting yourself professionally and reflect on how such work impacts your development as an educator. - Reflection and Professionalism: If you choose to work with a partner, you will enhance your ability to collaborate with others, discuss issues of practice and reflect on how such work impacts your development as an educator.
+- Content: Each of you will be able to locate diverse, quality literature to teach for a variety of purposes. - Instruction: Each of you will apply how to pair strong, engaging, and creative strategies and activities with texts, and how to combine texts and activities to push student learning and create opportunities for students to respond to the local and global issues in the texts - Reflection and Professionalism: Each of you will practice writing and presenting yourself professionally and reflect on how such work impacts your development as an educator. - Reflection and Professionalism: If you choose to work with a partner, you will enhance your ability to collaborate with others, discuss issues of practice and reflect on how such work impacts your development as an educator.